mt-upc/Re-Se-TOX/README.md

 python run.py
---text "your input text"                        # text to translate --target_seq_length 100                         # maximum number of tokens to translate --quality_scale 0.7                             # alpha parameter
+--text "your input text"                        # text to translate --target_seq_length 100                         # maximum number of tokens to translate --quality_scale 0.7                             # alpha hyper-parameter
 --stepsize 0.7                                  # step size of the gradient descent update --top_size 10                                   # number of tokens used to compute the mitigation loss --attention_change "self_attention_decoder"